-2013: Made 19 regular-season appearances in lone season with the Revs, including eight starts (three at forward and five at right midfield).
-Scored two goals and added two assists.
-Made his Revolution debut with a 90th-minute substitute appearance at Chicago (March 9).
-Scored his first goal and first assist as a Rev against LA Galaxy (June 2).
-Scored game-tying goal in the 88th minute against Chivas USA (June 29) in a 1-1 draw.
-Appeared in both of the team’s MLS Cup Playoffs matches against Sporting Kansas City, coming on as a substitute in both.
-Appeared in all three of the team’s U.S. Open Cup matches, starting two and scoring one goal and one assist – both at Rochester (May 28) in the third round.
+2013 (New England): Barrett made 19 regular-season appearances in his lone season with the Revs, including eight starts (three at forward and five at right midfield).
+In the regular season, he scored two goals and added two assists.
+Barrett made his Revolution debut with a 90th-minute substitute appearance at Chicago (March 9).
+He scored his first goal and first assist as a Rev against LA Galaxy (June 2).
+Barrett scored the game-tying goal in the 88th minute against Chivas USA (June 29) in a 1-1 draw.
+He appeared in both of the team’s MLS Cup Playoffs matches against Sporting Kansas City, coming on as a substitute in both.
+In addition, Barrett appeared in all three of the team’s U.S. Open Cup matches, starting two and scoring one goal and one assist – both at Rochester (May 28) in the third round.

-2012: Made 18 regular-season appearances in his final season with the LA Galaxy, starting seven.
-Played 677 minutes and finished with one goal and three assists.
-Scored against Philadelphia (July 4) in a 2-1 loss.
-Loaned to Norway’s Valerenga on July 31, 2012, and he closed the season with five appearances in the Tippeligaen.
-Was waived by LA at the conclusion of the season and was available in the 2012 Re-Entry Process.
+2012 (LA Galaxy/Valernga): Barrett made 18 regular-season appearances in his final season with the LA Galaxy, starting seven.
+He played 677 minutes and finished with one goal and three assists.
+He scored against Philadelphia (July 4) in a 2-1 loss.
+On July 31, 2012, he was loaned to Norway’s Valerenga, where he closed the season with five appearances in the Tippeligaen.
+He was waived by LA at the conclusion of the season and was available in the 2012 Re-Entry Process.

-2011: Traded from Toronto FC to the LA Galaxy on January 13, 2011, in exchange for future considerations.
-Started 20 of his 27 regular-season appearances in LA, playing 1,583 minutes.
-Finished second on the Galaxy with seven regular-season goals (eight goals in all competitions) and added five assists.
+2011 (LA Galaxy): Barrett was traded from Toronto FC to the LA Galaxy on January 13, 2011, in exchange for future considerations.
+He started 20 of his 27 regular-season appearances in LA, playing 1,583 minutes.
+Barrett finished second on the Galaxy with seven regular-season goals (eight goals in all competitions) and added five assists.
 The Galaxy went 8-0-0 when he scored and 4-1-0 when he had an assist.
-Tallied his first multi-assist game of his MLS career against Sporting Kansas City (May 14).
-Missed two months of the season with an ankle injury.
-Scored his 40th career MLS goal against Real Salt Lake (Oct 1).
-Started the Galaxy’s first three postseason games, but missed the MLS Cup final after suffering a dislocated right foot in training ahead of the game.
+He tallied his first multi-assist game of his MLS career against Sporting Kansas City (May 14).
+Due to ankle injury, he missed two months of the season.
+He scored his 40th career MLS goal against Real Salt Lake (October 1).
+Barrett started the Galaxy’s first three postseason games, but missed the MLS Cup final after suffering a dislocated right foot in training ahead of the game.

-2010: Started 18 of his 23 regular-season appearances for Toronto FC, playing 1,545 minutes.
-Finished with seven goals and two assists.
-Scored two goals against Chicago (May 8).
-Added a goal in the Nutrilite Canadian Championship, which helped Toronto FC qualify for the CONCACAF Champions League for the first time in club history.
+2010 (Toronto): Barrett started 18 of his 23 regular season appearances for Toronto FC, playing 1,545 minutes.
+He finished with seven goals and two assists, including a brace against Chicago (May 8).
+Barrett added a goal in the Nutrilite Canadian Championship, which helped Toronto FC qualify for the CONCACAF Champions League for the first time in club history.

-2009: Started 27 of his 29 regular-season appearances, playing 2,069 minutes.
-Finished with five goals and three assists.
-Scored his first goal of the season at FC Dallas (April 19).
-Added a goal against Columbus (May 2).
-Scored two goals at San Jose (July 20) in a 3-1 win.
-Scored in his return to Chicago (Sept.
-26).
-Added two goals in the Nutrilite Canadian Championship.
+2009 (Toronto): He started 27 of his 29 regular season appearances, playing 2,069 minutes.
+Barrett finished with five goals and three assists.
+He scored his first goal of the season at FC Dallas (April 19), and added a goal against Columbus (May 2).
+Barrett tallied a brace at San Jose (July 20) in a 3-1 win.
+Barrett scored in his return to Chicago (September 26).
+In addition, Barrett added two goals in the Nutrilite Canadian Championship.

-2008: Started the season with the Chicago Fire, but was traded to Toronto FC on July 30, 2008, with the Fire’s 2009 first-round MLS SuperDraft pick and conditional future considerations in exchange for the top spot in the allocation order, which Chicago used to acquire Brian McBride.
-Made 29 regular-season appearances, including 27 starts, between Chicago (16 appearances, 14 starts) and Toronto (13 appearances, all starts).
-Played a total of 2,172 minutes (1,174 in Chicago; 998 in Toronto).
-Finished the year with a career-high nine goals (5 with CHI, 4 with TOR) and a career-high seven assists (4 with CHI, 3 with TOR).
-Scored two goals at New York (May 28) in a 5-1 win over Red Bulls.
-Made his debut with Toronto against FC Dallas (Aug.
-3).
-Scored his first goal for Toronto at Colorado (Aug.
-9) in a 1-0 win.
+2008 (Chicago/Toronto): Barrett started the season with the Chicago Fire, but was traded to Toronto FC on July 30, 2008, with the Fire’s 2009 first-round MLS SuperDraft pick and conditional future considerations in exchange for the top spot in the allocation order, which Chicago used to acquire Brian McBride.
+He made 29 regular-season appearances, including 27 starts, between Chicago (16 appearances, 14 starts) and Toronto (13 appearances, all starts).
+He played a total of 2,172 minutes (1,174 in Chicago; 998 in Toronto).
+Barrett finished the year with a career-high nine goals (5 with Chicago, 4 with Toronto) and a career-high seven assists (4 with Chicago, 3 with Toronto).
+He scored a brace at New York (May 28) in a 5-1 win over Red Bulls.
+Barret then made his debut with Toronto against FC Dallas (August 3).
+He scored his first goal for Toronto at Colorado (August 9) in a 1-0 win.

-2007: Made 30 appearances in his final full season with Chicago, starting 25 games.
-Played 1,983 minutes, finishing with a team-best seven goals, while adding two assists.
-Added his first assist of the season against New England (Oct 6), in a 2-1 win in which he also scored the game-winning goal.
+2007 (Chicago): Barrett made 30 appearances in his final full season with Chicago, starting 25 games.
+He played 1,983 minutes, finishing with a team-best seven goals, while adding two assists.
+Barrett added his first assist of the season against New England (October 6), in a 2-1 win in which he also scored the game-winning goal.
 Scored his first postseason goal in the second leg of the Eastern Conference Semifinal Series win over D.C.
 United.

-Played two seasons at UCLA, making 23 career appearances with 17 starts.
-Scored 16 goals and added 18 assists while helping the Bruins to a 34-6-3 record.
-A two-time Second Team All-Pac-10 performer (2003, 2004), 2003 Pac-10 Co-Freshman/Newcomer of the Year.
-Left UCLA after his sophomore season to sign with MLS.
+He played two seasons at UCLA, making 23 career appearances with 17 starts.
+Barrett scored 16 goals and added 18 assists while helping the Bruins to a 34-6-3 record.
+A two-time Second Team All-PAC-10 performer (2003, 2004), 2003 Pac-10 Co-Freshman/Newcomer of the Year, Barrett left UCLA after his sophomore season to sign with MLS.